MV-Adapter: Multimodal Video Transfer Learning for Video Text Retrieval: Abstract

 \section{Abstract}

-State-of-the-art video-text retrieval (VTR) methods usually fully fine-tune the pre-trained model (e.g. CLIP) on specific datasets, which may suffer from substantial storage costs in practical applications since a separate model per task needs to be stored.
-To overcome this issue, we present the premier work on performing parameter-efficient VTR from the pre-trained model, i.e., only a small number of parameters are tunable while freezing the backbone.
+State-of-the-art video-text retrieval (VTR) methods typically involve fully fine-tuning a pre-trained model (e.g. CLIP) on specific datasets.
+However, this can result in significant storage costs in practical applications as a separate model per task must be stored.
+To address this issue, we present our pioneering work that enables parameter-efficient VTR using a pre-trained model, with only a small number of tunable parameters during training.
 Towards this goal, we propose a new method dubbed \textbf{M}ultimodal \textbf{V}ideo Adapter (MV-Adapter) for efficiently transferring the knowledge in the pre-trained CLIP from image-text to video-text.
-Specifically, MV-Adapter adopts bottleneck structures in both video and text branches and introduces two novel components.
-The first is a \emph{Temporal Adaptation Module} employed in the video branch to inject global and local temporal contexts.
-We also learn weights calibrations to adapt to the dynamic variations across frames.
-The second is a \emph{Cross-Modal Interaction Module} that generates weights for video/text branches through a shared parameter space, for better aligning between modalities.
-Thanks to above innovations, MV-Adapter can achieve on-par or better performance than standard fine-tuning with negligible parameters overhead.
-Notably, on five widely used VTR benchmarks (MSR-VTT, MSVD, LSMDC, DiDemo, and ActivityNet), MV-Adapter consistently outperforms various competing methods in V2T/T2V tasks with large margins.
-Codes will be released.
+Specifically, MV-Adapter utilizes bottleneck structures in both video and text branches, along with two novel components.
+The first is a \emph{Temporal Adaptation Module} that is incorporated in the video branch to introduce global and local temporal contexts.
+We also train weights calibrations to adjust to dynamic variations across frames.
+The second is \emph{Cross Modality Tying} that generates weights for video/text branches through sharing cross modality factors, for better aligning between modalities.
+Thanks to above innovations, MV-Adapter can achieve comparable or better performance than standard full fine-tuning with negligible parameters overhead.
+Notably, MV-Adapter consistently outperforms various competing methods in V2T/T2V tasks with large margins on five widely used VTR benchmarks (MSR-VTT, MSVD, LSMDC, DiDemo, and ActivityNet).
+Codes will be available on \href{https://github.com/zhangbw17/MV-Adapter}{github}.